-- Report back to the rest of the class what materials you used in your filter, how effective your design was and which resulting samples had the greatest clarity (was the clearest). - What other items might you use to build a filter?
-Consider household items and materials you might already find in your kitchen and bathroom.
+Report back to the rest of the class what materials you used in your filter, how effective your design was and which resulting samples had the greatest clarity (were the clearest).

+• What other items might you use to build a filter?